Affidavit of Heirship Template, Free Download 2026

 When Do You Need a Affidavit of Heirship?

 A family member has passed away without a last will and testament (died intestate) and the heirs need to establish their legal right to inherit the decedent's property under the state's intestate succession laws without opening a formal probate court proceeding.
+If the decedent had a trust, a trust amendment template or trust administration process may apply instead.

 The decedent owned real property such as a home or land that needs to be transferred to the heirs, and the family wants to clear the chain of title by filing the affidavit with the county clerk in the county where the property is located.